jina-ai/example-video-search/README.md

 # Build A Video Search System using Jina

+Imagine that you remember one specific scene from a movie, for example the scene from The Lord of the Rings where Gandalf is figthing the dragon Balrog.
+Unfortunately, you forgot both the name Gandalf and Balrog and also in which of the three movies the scene occurred.
+How could you find the correct scene in the movie now?
+This is where this example can help you.
+This Video Search System allows you to search in movies based on text.
+This means you could search 'Old wizard fighting dragon' and the search system would return the correct movie and timestamp of the scene.

 **Table of Contents**
 - [Overview](#overview)
 - [🐍 Build the app with Python](#-build-the-app-with-python)